SITE ONE Submarine Tenders banner - image

 In January 1982, Holland was relieved at Site One by the USS Hunley (AS-31), and returned to Charleston.

-After many distinguished years of service Holland was decommissioned on 13 April 1996 in Apra Harbor, Guam.
+After thirty-three distinguished years of service, Holland was decommissioned on 13 April 1996 in Apra Harbor, Guam.

 AS-32 Decom. cover - image